beste-oztop/ec523-project/README.md

-# Deep Reinforcement Learning (DRL) Neural Network Architectures Investigation
+# A Comparative Study of Deep Q-Networks and Proximal Policy Optimization in Reinforcement Learning

 ## Project Description